Skip to Main Content

 Note.
 A detail from the south facade, Santa Maria dei Miracoli church.
 From "Renaissance Art in Venice: From Tradition to Individualism," by T. Nichols, 2016, p.
 66, Laurence King Publishing.
 Copyright 2016 by akg-images.

-Remember to also include a full citation in your Reference List.
+Remember to include the full citation in your Reference List.

-Example: Inserting a Stock Image or Image from a Website
+Example: Inserting a Stock Image or Image Found Online (e.g., Websites, Social Media)

-Note: It's important to be aware of copyright when using images from a website.
-Even if you include a citation, certain images still require the permission of the author before you can copy and include it in your work.
-Always check the terms of use of the image/website to ensure that you can include the image in your work and/or if you need to first get the copyright holder's permission.
+Note: It's important to be aware of copyright when using images found online.
+Even if you include a citation, certain images still require the copyright holder's permission before you can copy and include it in your work.
+Always check the terms of use of the online source to ensure that you can include the image in your work and/or if you need to first get the copyright holder's permission.
+If it's not essential to include the image in your assignment, consider linking to the image source or using free images instead.
 For sources of free images you can use in your coursework, please see the Sandbox Finding Free Images, Audio, and Video guide.

 Figure 3